-3. Equality & Diversity Statement
+3.0.
+Equality & Diversity Statement

+3.1.
 We will ensure that this policy is applied fairly and consistently.
-In implementing this policy, we will not directly or indirectly discriminate against any person or group of people because of their race, religion or belief, gender, disability, age, sexual orientation, or any other grounds.
-Our commitment to equality and fairness will apply irrespective of factors such as age, disability, gender reassignment, marital or civil partnership status, pregnancy or maternity, race, religion or belief, sex, sexual orientation, or other personal attributes.
+In implementing this policy, we will not directly or indirectly discriminate.
+Our commitment to equality and fairness will apply irrespective of factors such as age, disability, gender reassignment, marital or civil partnership status, pregnancy or maternity, race, religion or belief, sex, sexual orientation.